Percival33/nba-api/README.md

 ### 3. Get statistics for a given season and optionally store it

-Example input:

 - `--season` parameter is **required**.
 Seasons are represented by the year they began.
 For example, 2018 represents season 2018-2019

 - `--output` parameter is optional.
 The default value is `stdout`.
+Otherwise output.\* file will be created.

   Possible parameters: